garyfleming/the-board-whisperer/the-board-whisperer.md

 ![inline fit](images/playback-full.png)

-^ TODO
-like a "Playback" column for when team members discovered something that should be shared with the team.
+^ like a "Playback" column for when team members discovered something that should be shared with the team.
 We weren't "Done" until it had been Played Back